craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Oct 14 24.md

 ### What happened?

-Duche Hedwig asked them to pursue their personal interest in [[The Old|Minyostalma]], specifically mentioning a 'secret' of the White Flame there.
+Duche Hedwig asked them to pursue their personal interest in [[The Old|Minyostalma]], specifically mentioning a 'secret' of the White Flame there. `mentioning the magic that isnt magic, this is a referance to the fae-run RTG`

 Hedwig also promised to equip and inform the party - if Eve doesn't suggest stopping in [[Cenva Minyo]], Hedwig will.